Oura Ring vs Garmin: I tried these two premium fitness tracker brands at the same time - here's what I learnt

 If you're weighing up Oura Ring vs Garmin, it’s likely that a device that an activity-tracking device is important to you.
 As with most fitness wearables - from the best Fitbits to the newest Apple Watch - the Oura Ring and Garmin track essential activity metrics - including steps, distance and calories burned, while also monitoring your heart rate.

-Garmin is best-in-class for tracking activity - especially for walkers, runners, or cyclists who also need accurate GPS.
-There are 30 pre-loaded GPS and indoor sports apps to choose from and insights post-workout can reveal how your exercise session affects your body, and how much time you need to recover.
-It's a good choice for those who do just a little exercise and want to do more or those who exercise multiple times a week and take on fitness challenges, but the Oura Ring will be a better choice for anyone who doesn't have this lifestyle or goal.
+Garmin is best-in-class for tracking activity - especially for walkers, runners, or cyclists who need accurate GPS.
+There are 30 pre-loaded GPS and indoor sports apps to choose from, and insights post-workout can reveal how your exercise session affects your body and how much time you need to recover.
+It's a good choice for those who do just a little exercise and want to do more, or those who exercise multiple times a week and take on fitness challenges.

 The Oura Ring takes a more holistic approach to movement.
 It counts everything from housework and gardening to walking and running as part of your daily physical activity.
-You can also record exercise sessions though - anything from swimming to rock climbing, with insights into heart rate variability and performance to rival the Garmin.
-However, the brand recommends you don't wear the ring during workouts involving heavy weights as the ring may get scratched.
+You can also record exercise sessions, though - anything from swimming workouts to rock climbing, with insights into heart rate variability and performance to rival Garmin's output.

-If adding more movement into your day is a priority, it’s also worth checking out the Garmin Connect app.
+If adding more movement to your day is a priority, it’s also worth checking out the Garmin Connect app.
 Here, you can download animated workouts - from strength and HIIT to yoga - to your watch and follow along on the screen.
-The Garmin Coach is another excellent app to start your journey to a 5k, 10k or half marathon, with a training plan designed by expert coaches.
+The Garmin Coach is another excellent app to start your journey to a 5k, 10k or half-marathon, with a training plan designed by expert coaches.
 While there are some similar features on the Oura Ring app, Garmin's offering far outweighs them.
-If these extra features are a priority for you, it's worth considering the benefits of an advanced Fitbit, like the Fitbit Sense 2, and upgrading to the Fitbit Premium app.

 Sleep tracking on the Oura Ring vs Garmin

-Both fitness trackers really excel in this area.
-They offer detailed insights into sleep duration, sleep stages including REM and Deep Sleep, HRV, respiration rate and skin temperature to give an overall sleep score for an overview of how well you’re sleeping and how this impacts your readiness the following day (more on this later).
-Plus, both devices offer personalised recommendations on how to improve your sleep.
-These recommendations are standard on the Oura Ring but are unique to the Garmin Venu 3S.
+However, the Garmin Venu 3S also excels far more than most fitness trackers in this area.
+It offers detailed insights into sleep duration, sleep stages including REM and Deep Sleep, HRV, respiration rate and skin temperature to give an overall sleep score for an overview of how well you’re sleeping and how this impacts your readiness the following day (more on this later), which is unique to the Garmin Venu 3S when compared to other devices by the brand.

-However, when testing out the Oura vs Garmin, there were some differences in the sleep results between the devices.
-For example, the Oura Ring often tracked more REM sleep than Garmin.
-It’s hard to tell which one is more accurate here, but one thing was clear: I needed to brush up on my sleep score, which had been heavily impacted by travel, a heavy workload and HIIT workouts in the weeks before testing the devices.
-Although I already knew this as I was going to bed later, getting up earlier and feeling tired throughout the day, it was a good reminder of how it was impacting my overall wellbeing.
+When testing out the Oura vs Garmin, there were some differences in the sleep results between the devices.
+For example, the Oura Ring often tracked more REM sleep than Garmin, and overall, I found the Oura Ring to be marginally more accurate.
+From using both, one thing was clear: I needed to brush up on my sleep score, which had been heavily impacted by travel, a heavy workload and HIIT workouts in the last few weeks.
+Although I already knew this, as I was going to bed later, getting up earlier and feeling tired throughout the day, it was a good reminder of how it was impacting my overall wellbeing.

 Thankfully, both devices offer insights into how to sleep better, from suggested bedtimes to recommended sleep durations, and advice on reducing my daytime stress.
 Both Oura Ring and Garmin also have a library of meditation and breathwork practices, which I enjoyed using at nighttime to close out my day, and I noticed they did help me nod off quicker.